 3. Good execution

 First and foremost, innovation success starts with having a ‘good idea’.
 Successful new product innovation requires a complete understanding of the consumer; what they say, how they think, and what they’ll do.
-Cubery’s 3Cs framework predicts the likelihood of innovation success, with Captivate, Connect, and Compel diagnosing the psychological and behavioral drivers of decision making.
+Cubery’s 3Cs framework predicts the likelihood of innovation success, with Captivate, Compel, and Connect diagnosing the psychological and behavioral drivers of decision making.
 Ideas which deliver against all 3Cs are more likely to endure over the long-term and deliver profitable outcomes for brand owners.

 The second ingredient for innovation success is having a ’good product’, meaning the actual usage/consumption experience must live up to what’s promised.
 This relies on sensory research being undertaken prior to launch to ensure all experiential elements are fully optimal (taste, smell, sight, touch, etc.).
 It’s useful to think about concept testing as measuring what works best in theory, and sensory testing as what works best in practice.
 While an appealing idea, attractive pricing, or persuasive communications might be what gets consumers to try the product in the first place, if it’s not matched by an equally good experience people won’t come back for more (and repeat purchase is the ultimate litmus test for any new product).